-PORTLAND, Ore. — Galen Ettlin has traveled the world – and is back home in Oregon.
+PORTLAND, Ore. — Galen Ettlin is a national-award-winning journalist.
+He has traveled the world – and is back home in Oregon.
 He joined KGW in March 2020 as a multi-skilled journalist.
-You can catch him contributing stories across KGW’s digital and TV platforms and helping co-anchor KGW News at 4 p.m.
+You can catch him contributing stories across KGW’s digital and TV platforms and co-anchoring KGW News at 4 p.m.

 In addition to volunteering for the Lan Su Chinese Garden in Portland, Galen’s experience includes travel, school, and work in China, where he interned for two reality TV shows and appeared as a guest star.
 Galen later won an online Japanese singing competition before becoming a judge for it – and for Portland Teen Idol.

 After earning top honors and two degrees at University of Oregon, Galen set off on his first TV adventure as a reporter in College Station, TX.
 He then returned to the PNW, picking up new skills as a newscast producer in Eugene.